-- 1. New student-a first-time student of an institution of higher education or private or independent institution of higher education, including a student who transfers to the institution from another institution of higher education.
-A student who was previously exempt under 19 Administrative Code 21.614(a)(2)-(5) will be treated as a new student, should the exception no longer apply. - 2.
-Returning student-a student who previously attended an institution of higher education or private or independent institution of higher education before January 1, 2012, and who is enrolling in the same or another institution of higher education or private or independent institution of higher education or private or independent institution of higher education following a break in enrollment of at least one fall or spring semester.
+- New student-a first-time student of an institution of higher education or private or independent institution of higher education, including a student who transfers to the institution from another institution of higher education.
+A student who was previously exempt under 19 Administrative Code 21.614(a)(2)-(5) will be treated as a new student, should the exception no longer apply. - Returning student-a student who previously attended an institution of higher education or private or independent institution of higher education before January 1, 2012, and who is enrolling in the same or another institution of higher education or private or independent institution of higher education following a break in enrollment of at least one fall or spring semester.
 Education Code 51.9192(b); 19 TAC 21.612(1)